-326. (126.)
-FARMERS' COOPERATIVES.
+326. FARMERS' COOPERATIVES.
 Spring term.
 Credit three hours.
 Lectures, M W 9.
 Warren 45.
 Discussion, W or Th 2-4.
 Warren 145.
-Associate Professor CARPENTER.
+Professor CARPENTER.

-What cooperatives are, what they have tried to do, and what they have done; their legal status and special problems of organization, finance, and control.
+What cooperatives are, what they have tried to do, and what they have done: their legal status and special problems of organization, finance, and control.

-330. (130.)
-RURAL GOVERNMENT.
+330. LOCAL GOVERNMENT.
 Fall term.
 Credit three hours.
 Lectures, T Th 9.
 Warren 145.
 Discussion period, T or Th 2-4.
 Warren 31.
-Professor LUTZ.
+Professor Lutz.

-Government in the United States with emphasis upon examination, analysis, and resolution of public issues confronting leadership in open-country areas of New York.
+Government in the United States with emphasis upon examination, analysis, and resolution of public issues confronting leadership in areas of New York.
 Government organization, administration, functions, and finance are discussed in this context.

-346. (143.)
-PRICING AND DISTRIBUTION OF MARKET MILK.
+346. PRICING AND DISTRIBUTION OF MARKET MILK.
 Fall term.
 Credit three hours.
-Lectures, M F 11.
+Lectures, M W 11.
 Warren 345.
-Discussion period, F 2-4.
+Discussion period, F 11-1.
 Warren 260.
 Professor STORY.